 For purposes of this procedure, it is assumed that a report recipient is not a respondent.
 In the event a person designated by this procedure to receive a report is a respondent in the complaint, the report shall be directed to another appropriate official.

-Once a report is received by the Director of Human Resources, it shall be processed in accordance with the rules for such reporting.
+Once a report is received by the Assistant Vice President of Administration and Human Resources, it shall be processed in accordance with the rules for such reporting.

 Due dates under this procedure shall be calculated based upon calendar days.
 If the due date specified falls on a weekend or holiday, the next business day will be the due date for the action.
 Either party may request a reasonable extension of time for any of the deadlines set forth in this procedure, including the time for making an initial complaint.
 While the intent of this procedure is to provide for the prompt reporting and investigation of claims of unlawful conduct, these deadlines are not meant to penalize.
 Therefore, failure to comply with the deadlines set forth herein will not invalidate a complaint, investigation or discipline.
 During the pendency of a complaint, the College may delay or suspend other employment actions, including offering contracts, until a final determination of the complaint has been made.